dustcraft/medical_images_processing/README.md

 ### 1.DICOM to AVI

-dicom2avi function (which is a matlab program) convert dicom file to avi.
+dicom2avi function (which is a matlab program) converts dicom file to avi.
 It needs third party function -natsortfiles function (see http://cn.mathworks.com/matlabcentral/fileexchange/34464-customizable-natural-order-sort ) ,and this function is compiled with matlab 2016a.

 ### 2.NIFTI to AVI

 NIfTI2avi.m function convert nii format file to avi or mp4 format.
-It needs third party function: load_nii.m, reslice_nii.m and view_nii.m (see http://cn.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image ) ,and this function is compiled with matlab 2016a.
+It needs third party function: load_nii.m, reslice_nii.m and view_nii.m (see http://cn.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image ) ,and this function is compiled by matlab 2016a.

 ----
 ## MGZ Processing